 You can also set an altar in your home to honour them.
 Take inspiration from the Mexican tradition of Dias De Muertos and build a beautiful offrenda (altar) and fill it with flowers (use their favourite flowers if you can get them) food and drink (such as their favourite snacks), pictures of them, and of course, candles to offer some light.

 You could also cook their favourite meal, watch their favourite movie, sing a song that reminds you of them, or donate to their favourite charity in their name.
 There’s no wrong way to express your love, and loss, so do whatever feels best to you.

 Plan an online memorial event to bring together those beyond your immediate circle who you might have normally seen at the funeral.
 This will provide an opportunity for everyone to gather together to support you, express their collective grief, and say goodbye.
 The easiest way would be to set up a Facebook Group and invite everyone to join at a specific time.
 Encourage everyone to light a candle at their home so they can energetically connect as well.
 Then at that time, people can login to the Facebook group and contribute photos and share memories that can later be used at an in-person memorial service.
 You can keep this group open for as long as you like and people can continue to share and show their support.

 If you, or someone you love, is struggling with a loss of someone from COVID-19, or you’ve lost a loved one during this time and can’t say goodbye, I’d be honoured to hold space for you on a private video call.
-You can sign up for a free 30min session here or contact me directly to learn more about how Grief Coaching can help heal your heart.
+You can contact me directly to learn more about how Grief Coaching can help heal your heart.